The

 workshops in institutions.

-1.1.
+5.1.
 Publication decisions

-The editor of a learned journal is solely
+The editor of a learned

-and independently responsible for deciding which of
+journal is solely and independently responsible for

-published.
-The validation of the work in
+journal should be published.
+The validation of the

-question and its importance to researchers and
+work in question and its importance to researchers

-readers must always underwrite such decisions.
+and readers must always underwrite such decisions.

 The editor may be guided by the policies of the